Sports table football

 Sports table football is a competitive form of tabletop football which simulates association football.
 Since 1992, the sport has been governed worldwide by the Federation of International Sports Table Football (FISTF).
 Informal play of such games date back to Newfooty Company in 1929, with Subbuteo Sports Games introducing the style of figure used in modern sports table football in 1947.

+FISTF

+International Sports Table Football (Fédération Internationale de Sport Football de Table) (FISTF)) (FISTF) was founded on 16th June 1992 in Hamburg (Germany).